At Camp David, Trump Sought The Mantle Of History. But Afghanistan Is Different

 Still, Trump has scarcely been regarded as a Carter admirer in the past, and his approach to issues and personal style offer stark contrast.
 Moreover, the Afghanistan negotiations involve a party — the Taliban — with which the United States is in direct hostilities.

-American forces have killed tens of thousands of Taliban fighters over nearly 18 years — and the Taliban is responsible for thousands of American deaths.
-Where Carter sought to be an outside broker, Trump, as commander-in-chief, must both be a broker among the Afghan parties and his own enemy.
+American forces have killed tens of thousands of Taliban fighters over nearly 18 years — and the Taliban are responsible for thousands of American deaths.
+Where Carter sought to be an outside broker, Trump, as commander in chief, must both be a broker among the Afghan parties and his own enemy.

 The political and diplomatic difficulty of that reality was underscored by the reason Trump gave for calling off the Camp David meeting: a Taliban attack that killed an American service member.